CORON PALAWAN TOURIST SPOTS + Travel Guide, Hotels, Resorts

 Swim in the Twin Lagoons

-The beauty of swimming in this twin lagoons in Coron, Palawan is just beyond words.
-Go here, take a swim, enjoy the bright, fresh, cold and sometimes hot parts of the water.
-Plus, get that perfect Instagram photos of yours!
+The beauty of swimming in these twin lagoons in Coron, Palawan is just beyond words.
+Go here, take a swim, and enjoy the bright, fresh, cold, and sometimes hot parts of the water.
+Plus, get that perfect Instagram photo of yours!

 Wreck Dive in Busuanga Island ( Coron, Pawalan Tourist Spot )

-This magical experience is not like the other here on this island.
-You may try diving, and not only that, go deep within and marvel on the Japanese shipwreck below, left during World War I.
+This magical experience is not like the others here on this island.
+You may try diving, and not only that, go deep within and marvel at the Japanese shipwreck below, left during World War I.

 Underwater Mountains in Barracuda Lake